core-wg/resource-directory/draft-ietf-core-resource-directory.md

 indicated as well as a more application-specific content format (picked as 65225 in this example; this is in the experimental space, not an assigned value).
 The base RD resource values /rd, /rd-lookup, and /rd-group are example values.
+This server only implements some of the interfaces described in this document.

 ~~~~
 Req: GET coap://[ff02::1]/.well-known/core?rt=core.rd*